dret/webconcepts/concepts/uri-scheme/pkcs11.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/pkcs11"
 title:         "URI Scheme: pkcs11"
+concept-name:  URI Scheme
+concept-value: pkcs11
 description: "The URI scheme defined in this document is designed specifically with a mapping to the PKCS #11 API in mind."
 ---